Marlborough: His Life and Times

 Marlborough: His Life and Times is a panegyric biography written by Winston Churchill about John Churchill, 1st Duke of Marlborough.
 Churchill was a lineal descendant of the duke.
 The book comprises four volumes, the first of which appeared in October 1933 (557 pages, 200,000 words) with subsequent volumes in 1934, 1936 and 1938.
 The publisher was George G. Harrap, who in 1929 agreed an advance of £10,000 for the publishing rights, topping the offer made by Churchill's customary publishers, Thornton Butterworth.
 American publisher Scribner's paid a £5,000 advance for the United States publishing rights.
 At that time Churchill envisaged writing between 180,000 and 250,000 words, to be published in no more than two volumes.
 Cumulative sales of the first volume were 17,000 copies, 15,000 for the second and 10,000 for the third and fourth, which was a respectable though not exceptional performance for such a work.

+The historian J. R. Jones stated that Churchill, by studying Marlborough's career and reasons for his success, helped equip for his role as Prime Minister from 1940 onwards.
+It is also said that the books are "unique in defence literature - for rarely has a future national leader in wartime revealed so much about his approach to war and politics as Churchill did in those works."

+Background

 Churchill had conceived the idea of writing the book by 1929, when the Conservative defeat in the general election meant that he was no longer a government minister, so that he lost his ministerial salary and gained spare time.
 His first act in preparing the book was to employ Maurice Ashley part-time for a salary of £300 per year to carry out research about Marlborough.
 Ashley later produced his own biography of Marlborough, in 1939.
 Churchill, with other assistants, worked on and published a number of different historical books while work on Marlborough was proceeding.
 Churchill turned seriously to writing Marlborough after Easter 1932, following pressure from his publishers.
 His initial draft was passed to Edward Marsh, who had been his private secretary while a government minister, with instructions to look out for repetitions, boring passages or clumsy sentences.
 He wrote over 300 letters requesting information or opinions about the work in progress.

+Content

 In the preface to volume one, Churchill writes "It is my hope to recall this great shade from the past, and not only invest him with his panoply, but make him living and intimate to modern eyes."

-Churchill was sceptical of the claim that Marlborough had at 17 or 18 years of age became the lover of the King's mistress, the Duchess of Cleveland, but accepted that he did so somewhat later, at 20.
+Churchill was sceptical of the claim that Marlborough had, at 17 or 18 years of age, become the lover of the King's mistress, the Duchess of Cleveland, but accepted that he did so somewhat later, at 20.
 In 1675, however, Marlborough met the 15-year-old Sarah Jennings, married her, and lived with her contentedly for the remainder of his life.
 They were of comparable social status, but neither had any significant money.
 Churchill saw similarities between his ancestor and himself.